Archive How Do Children Learn Language Effortlessly?

 Bilingual parents usually use code-switching as a tactic to teach a child a second language.
 Code-switching is the practice of changing languages mid-conversation, sometimes mid-sentence.
 It is a very common phenomenon among bilingual speakers.
 According to a 2022 study, “parents code-switched more between sentences than within a sentence” when talking to their infants.
 This was usually to improve their child’s vocabulary and has proven to be effective.

 With all its faults, technology can help bilingualism in children.
 There are apps such as Duolingo that can help children as young as elementary school engage with a second language.
 Though, as with all things, there is a dark side to technology as well.
 That’s why we suggest you use a parental control app like Safes which is available on iOS and Android.
+Sign up for a free trial to experience it’s benefits firsthand.

 Conclusion